FrederikS/vertx-dependency-injection/README.md

 Saved and found foo with bar=foobar successfully.
 ```

-Our application is still working and works as expected!
+Our application is still working and it works as expected!

 ### Via vertx service proxy

 For the last approach we are trying out the so called service proxies which are offered as a separate module by the vertx toolkit.
 How do they work?
-Basically it's almost the same like the in the previous approach except of less boilerplate code by using some code generation.
+Basically it's almost the same like those in the previous approach except we have less boilerplate code by using some code generation.
 Our `Foo` class is the only untouched piece of code.

 ```java